Amazon shutters some convenience stores, including 2 in Seattle

 “Like any physical retailer, we periodically assess our portfolio of stores and make optimization decisions along the way,” the spokesperson said.
 “We remain committed to the Amazon Go format, operate more than 20 Amazon Go stores across the U.S., and will continue to learn which locations and features resonate most with customers as we keep evolving our Amazon Go stores.”

 Before Friday’s announcement, Amazon had seven Amazon Go stores and five Amazon Fresh stores in Washington.
-Nationally, the company operates 44 Amazon Fresh stores and has Amazon Go stores in Chicago, San Francisco, Seattle and New York.
+Nationally, the company operates 44 Amazon Fresh stores and also has Amazon Go stores in Chicago, San Francisco and New York.

 The company said earlier this year that it was expecting to close some locations as it worked to refine the store format.
 Chief Financial Officer Brian Olsavsky told investors in February that Amazon had paused expansion of Amazon Go and Amazon Fresh stores and was looking at some locations to shut down.